 3.3 A shareholder also has a number of statutory rights under the CA 2006.
-These rights vary according to the class of share held by a shareholder and the way in which that shareholder holds the shares but - in general - encompasses the right: (i) to a share certificate; (ii) to be entered on the register of members; (iii) to see certain company documentation; and (iv) to voting rights.
+These rights include, amongst others, the right to: (i) a share certificate; (ii) to be entered on the register of members; (iii) to see certain company documentation; and (iv) voting rights.